About This Course

 On the Postgraduate Certificate in International Law you will study the policy and context for international law and the operation of international law in practice.
-The course will be of interest to students and practitioners from a range of different fields including: law, social policy, political science, public administration development, history, international relations, social sciences.
+The course will be of interest to students and practitioners from a range of different fields including law, social policy, political science, public administration development, history, international relations, and social sciences.

 Students choose modules to the value of 30 credits from the following:

 - LW6009 Climate Change and Energy Law (10 credits)

 - LW6572 Contemporary Issues in International Law (10 credits)

 - LW6584 International Refugee Law (10 credits)

 - LW6585 Migration Law and Human Rights (5 credits)

 - LW6606 International Human Rights Law (10 credits)

 - LW6622 Sale, Insurance and Carriage of Goods at Sea (5 credits)